ashishrana160796/SAML-Introduction/README.md

 ### Use Cases

 1. A web-browser based SSO : Here, web-browser is being re-directed to w/o any information depending URL entered.
-This is called _"Passive"_ profile meaning client is passively engaged with SPs and IDPs.
+This is called _"Passive"_ profile meaning client is passively engaged with Serive Providers (SPs) and Identity Providers (IdPs).

 2. Active code sits on device : In this case a coded device is to make active API calls to SPs for exchange of information if session exists.
 This is called _"Active"_ profile.
 In this case like above standard way exist for communicating between IDP and client.
 But, here different ways of communicating between client & SPs exists like for making API calls either in the form of cookies, JSON, http requests.

-Other protocols for authorization & authenticiation are OAuth( _gives information limited access to an HTTP service without providing password_ ), JWT( _claims encoded as JSON objects & signed as JWS plus encrypted with JWE_ ) etc.
+Other protocols for authorization & authenticiation are OAuth( _gives information limited access to an HTTP service without providing password_ ), JWT( _claims encoded as JSON objects & signed as JSON Web Signature (JWS) plus encrypted with JSON Web Envryption (JWE)_) etc.

 ### Problems while not using SAML